acherm/acherm.github.io/_posts/2023-02-16-ChessPiecesValues.md

 | Queen | 20.14 |

 Note: The values in the Value column have been rounded to 2 digits.
+The usual piece values are pawn=1, knight=3, bishop=3, rook=5, queen=10 (see [a list of piece values' proposal](https://en.wikipedia.org/wiki/Chess_piece_relative_value) or the [AlphaZero article](https://arxiv.org/abs/2009.04374)).
+Hence, I may have missed something, but the relative values are a bit different w.r.t pawns.
+Otherwise, it's in line with what have been proposed.
+Another (important) note: *how* these relative values are leveraged as part of the search/eval functions should be taken into account.
+I can imagine, for instance, some heuristics to augment or downgrade relative values depending on some positions or other variables/parameters' values (e.g., thresholds).

 For end-games, the relative trend is similar: